 This is not to say he does not have answers to the critical questions of faith.
 For example, that Jesus claimed to be God and proved it with the resurrection is beyond dispute.
 There are too many witnesses, to much evidence for the resurrection to conclude otherwise.
 Sure other theories are offered, but none of them are rigorously academic.

 Now, to the second part of my title–it’s your heart that will lead you from faith and passion for God.
 It is the heart that is desperately wicked and sick.
 It is the heart of stone that needs to be replaced.
-And if the heart will not submit God, then all the data in the world will not convince a man.
-That is why it is a work of God to draw men to the Christ.
+And if the heart is hardened so that it refuses to submit to God, then all the data in the world will not convince a man.

 Academics only exposes the heart of a person.
 For example, Bruce Metzger was a prominent leader of academia who also was a believer till death.
 However, his best known protege, Bart Ehrman, became an agnostic under his tutelage.
 It wasn’t the rigor of the academy that turned Bart away–it was his heart.